PureDarwin/PureFoundation/README.md

 #### Known Issues

 Too many to mention.
 All classes are only partial implementations.
-Implemented methods quite probably vary in behaviour from their Apple equivalents.
+Implemented methods quite probably vary in behavior from their Apple equivalents.
 If you find a bug which is stopping you from whatever you want to do with PureFoundation, please let us know and we'll do our best to fix it.

 #### TODO